andrewheiss/why-donors-donate/analysis/survey/experiment.md

 **Organizational practices:**

-- *Financial transparency*: Timely and reliable disclosure regarding donations and financial allocations.
+- *Financial transparency*: Organization discloses information regarding its donations and financial allocations in a timely and reliable manner.
-- *Accountability*: An obligation or willingness to accept responsibility or to account for one's actions.
+- *Accountability*: Organization undergoes a regular third-party audit to ensure that it is meeting its program goals and obligations.

 **Funding sources:**